jdonaldson/flux/Readme.md

 ```
 The compose method takes xml-ish syntax definitions, and changes them into
-constructed UI componentns.
+constructed UI components.
 For now, the component objects need to be class
 definitions that satisfy two criteria:

-1) They must extend a DisplayObject (using OpenFl for now).
+1. They must extend a DisplayObject (using OpenFl for now).
-2) They must implement the IFlux interface.
+2. They must implement the IFlux interface.

 The template logic for specifying these classes is fairly simple:
-1) The node name must be the fully qualified name of the class (including module
+1. The node name must be the fully qualified name of the class (including module
 names).
-2) The attributes for the xml node must match special member variables (discussed
+2. The attributes for the xml node must match special member variables (discussed
 below)
-3) Attribute values may be static declarations (e.g. a color of ```0x0000FF```,
+3. Attribute values may be static declarations (e.g. a color of ```0x0000FF```,
 or may be bound to special "Stream" variables.

 For this example, we're creating an instance of flux.FluxContainer.
 Here's